Energy drink: History

 In 2002, Hansen Natural Company introduced the energy drink Monster Energy.
 Hansen Natural Company changed their name to Monster Beverage Corporation after an agreement by shareholders to change the name after Monster Energy became the largest source of revenue.
-The company's previous beverages were taken ownership by The Coca-Cola Company.
+The company's previous beverages were taken ownership of by the Coca-Cola Company.

-Since 2002, there has been a growing trend for packaging energy drinks in bigger cans.
-In many countries, including the US and Canada, there is a limitation on the maximum caffeine per serving in energy drinks, so manufacturers include a greater amount of caffeine by including multiple servings per container.
-Popular brands such as Red Bull, Hype Energy Drinks and Monster have increased the can size.

-The energy shot product, an offshoot of the energy drink, was launched in the US with products such as "5-Hour Energy," which was first released onto the market in 2004.
+The energy shot product, an offshoot of the energy drink, was launched in the US with products such as 5-Hour Energy, which was first released onto the market in 2004.
 A consumer health analyst explained in a March 2014 media article: "Energy shots took off because of energy drinks.
-If you’re a white collar worker, you’re not necessarily willing to down a big Monster energy drink, but you may drink an energy shot."
+If you're a white collar worker, you're not necessarily willing to down a big Monster energy drink, but you may drink an energy shot."

-In 2006 energy drinks with nicotine became marketed as nicotine replacement therapy products.

 In 2007, energy drink powders and effervescent tablets were introduced, whereby either can be added to water to create an energy drink.

-Energy drinks are also popular as drink mixers—Red Bull and vodka is a popular combination.

-On 14 August 2012, the word "energy drink" was listed for the first time in the Merriam-Webster's Collegiate Dictionary.
+On 14 August 2012, the word energy drink was listed for the first time in the Merriam-Webster's Collegiate Dictionary.